 NJ Black Sea Bass Season Opens On May 15th with a minimum size of 12.5″ and a 10 fish bag limit.

->

-> Barnegat Bay’s Double Creek Channel is well know for shoaling and shifting sand bars and in recent years it was closed.
-Right now (in the spring of 2021) there’s two areas of potential navigation hazard in Double Creek.
+Barnegat Bay’s Double Creek Channel is well know for shoaling and shifting sand bars and in recent years it was closed.
+Right now (04/2021 and still in 08/2022) there’s two areas of potential navigation hazard in Double Creek.
 Shallow draft boats have no issue however at mid and lower tides some vessels are grounding.

->

-> Notice To Mariners – Double Creek Channel Shoaling – Shallow Water Hazard.
+Notice To Mariners – Double Creek Channel Shoaling – Shallow Water Hazard.

 The best way for medium and large size vessels is always Oyster Creek Channel.